stableway/anmeldung-berlin/README.md

 # Install browsers
 npx playwright install
 # Get an appointment
-NODE_OPTIONS="--max_old_space_size=16000 --max-http-header-size=80000" \
+NODE_OPTIONS="--max_old_space_size=4000 --max-http-header-size=80000" \
     npm start
 ```

 ## Output

-The [./output](./output) directory will save a picture of the appointment confirmation page and a JSON file with appointment info.
-Check your `email` inbox (and spam folder) for the appointment confirmation.
+The [./output](./output) directory will save one or two .html files that are the body of the emails received during the booking process.
+There will also be an .ics file to add to your calendar.
+Check your MailSlurp email inbox for the appointment confirmations.

 ## Known Issues